 - For scenario 2, dedicated UPF and part of CP functions are deployed in customer premises with SBA interface with operator premises.

-Considering primary authentication and authorization procedure specified in clause in TS 33.501 [2], if a Subscription Permanent Identifier (SUPI) is available in clear text to the NFs in customer premises then it may potentially lead to security threats, privacy breach, UE location tracking, targeted attacks, like so.
+Considering primary authentication and authorization procedure specified in clause in TS 33.501 [2], if a Subscription Permanent Identifier (SUPI) is available in clear text to the NFs in customer premises then it may potentially lead to security threats, privacy breach, UE location tracking and targeted attacks.

 Further, with the evolution of the roaming architectures (Roaming Hub) and Core network (NPN, Edge computing), distributed CN (multi-site CN), as there is no direct trust relationship between HN and SN/VPLMN/Edge network (i.e., between the different security domains), in this case HN need to consider exposing of permanent and/or sensitive identifiers/ parameter to the NFs in different security domain.

 The privacy sensitive SUPI is the home network operator provided identifier used exclusively to identify its subscribers and related subscription information to handle the related services.
-It’s not a security best practise to expose the privacy sensitive SUPI external to the operator’s trust domain.
-Especially in case of PLMN hosting NPN scenarios, exposing SUPI beyond Operator Trust domain (i.e., PLMN) to NFs in the NPN (which is in different Trust domain) should be avoided.

 This key issue is to study how to avoid exposure of the sensitive parameters (specifically, permanent identifier) to the entities outside the MNO premises (in other security domains).